-In fact, the excitement around #GivingTuesday can be used as a launch pad for your greater fundraising efforts.
+This year, use the excitement around Giving Tuesday as a launchpad for your greater fundraising efforts.
 Below is a breakdown of the opportunity that this national giving day offers, as well as a couple of ways you can build on the excitement to push your larger initiatives.

 An Opportunity You Can’t Pass Up

-The media attention surrounding #GivingTuesday continues to grow each year, raising awareness around social causes.
+The media attention surrounding Giving Tuesday continues to grow each year, raising awareness around social causes.
 Trends show that donors are willing to participate.
 It’s just a matter of what your organization will do with the increased attention and engagement.

-To take advantage of this national giving day, many organizations plan to launch an isolated campaign just for #GivingTuesday.
-While this approach will raise some funds, there are other ways to maximize the opportunity.
+To take advantage of this global giving day, many organizations plan to launch an isolated campaign just for Giving Tuesday.
+While this approach will raise some funds, there are many ways to maximize the opportunity.

-1. Integrate it Into Your Holiday Fundraising Campaign
+1. Integrate it Into Your Year-End Campaign

-Instead of running separate #GivingTuesday and year-end fundraising campaigns, simply incorporate #GivingTuesday into your existing holiday fundraising efforts.
+Instead of running separate Giving Tuesday and year-end fundraising campaigns, simply incorporate Giving Tuesday into your existing holiday fundraising efforts.

-Many organizations launch their holiday fundraising campaign around Thanksgiving.
-With a campaign already in motion, use the media exposure that comes with #GivingTuesday to promote your campaign and encourage people to give to your organization.
+Many organizations launch their year-end fundraising campaign around Thanksgiving anyway, so simply use the media exposure that comes with Giving Tuesday to promote your campaign and encourage people to give to your organization.
 The revenue from the event can give you a big financial push towards your overall campaign goal.

-If you haven’t rolled out your year-end fundraising campaign by December 3rd, leverage the buzz around #GivingTuesday to officially launch your planned campaign.
+If you haven’t rolled out your year-end fundraising campaign by November 30, leverage the buzz around Giving Tuesday to officially launch your planned campaign.
 The excitement will contribute to a solid kickoff, building initial momentum for your campaign.

-In fact, you can prep for a successful #GivingTuesday hard launch by planning a soft launch in the weeks prior.
-This is when you recruit a few dedicated supporters to start raising money before your public kickoff on #GivingTuesday.
-Build momentum leading up to December 1st, and you can set the stage for a strong fundraising campaign.
+In fact, you can prep for a successful Giving Tuesday hard launch by planning a soft launch in the weeks prior.
+This is when you recruit a few dedicated supporters to start raising money before your public kickoff on Giving Tuesday.
+Build momentum leading up to Giving Tuesday, and you can set the stage for a strong fundraising campaign.

-Pro Tip: Many sponsors are willing to match gifts on #GivingTuesday, so try to find a corporate partner and host a donation matching period.
-This will excite donors and create a sense of urgency, which will help draw more donations to your campaign the day-of.
+Pro Tip: Many sponsors are willing to match gifts on Giving Tuesday, so try to find a corporate partner and host a donation matching period.
+This will excite donors and create a sense of urgency, which will help draw more donations to your campaign the day of.